Islandora/documentation/CONTRIBUTING.md

 ### Request a new feature

-To request a new feature you should [open an issue in the CLAW repository](https://github.com/Islandora-CLAW/CLAW/issues/new) or create a use case (see the _Use cases_ section above), and summarize the desired functionality.
+To request a new feature you should [open an issue in the Islandora 8 repository](https://github.com/Islandora-CLAW/CLAW/issues/new) or create a use case (see the _Use cases_ section above), and summarize the desired functionality.
 Prepend "Enhancement:" if creating an issue on the project repo, and "Use Case:" if creating a use case.

 ### Report a bug

-To report a bug you should [open an issue in the CLAW repository](https://github.com/Islandora-CLAW/CLAW/issues/new) that summarizes the bug.
+To report a bug you should [open an issue in the Islandora 8 repository](https://github.com/Islandora-CLAW/CLAW/issues/new) that summarizes the bug.
 Prepend the label "Bug:" to the title of the issue.

 In order to help us understand and fix the bug it would be great if you could provide us with: